quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part96_15.1.4_Mapping.md

 ---

 #### Gaussian Map Bifurcation Diagram
 Background context explaining the creation and purpose of bifurcation diagrams for different maps, specifically the Gaussian map.
-The diagram helps visualize how attractors change with the parameter \(\mu\).
+The diagram helps visualize how attractors change with the parameter $\mu$.

 :p Create a bifurcation plot for the Gaussian map.
 ??x
-A bifurcation diagram for the Gaussian map shows how attractors (stable points) vary as a function of the growth parameter \(\mu\).
-To create it, iterate the Gaussian map over all values of \(\mu\) in small steps, wait for transients to die out, and plot the stable points.
+A bifurcation diagram for the Gaussian map shows how attractors (stable points) vary as a function of the growth parameter $\mu $.
+To create it, iterate the Gaussian map over all values of $\mu$ in small steps, wait for transients to die out, and plot the stable points.

 ```java
 // Pseudocode for creating a bifurcation diagram for the Gaussian map